 Located on the Jack and Pearl Resnick Campus in the Bronx, New York, Albert Einstein College of Medicine offers one of the nation’s largest programs for medical education, granting the following degrees:

-Einstein runs one of the largest postgraduate medical training programs in the United States, offering some 155 residency programs to more than 2,200 physicians in training.
-Its alumni are among the nation’s foremost clinicians, biomedical scientists and medical educators.
+Einstein runs one of the largest postgraduate clinical training programs in the United States, and its alumni are among the nation’s foremost clinicians, biomedical scientists and medical educators.

 Collaborations Throughout YU